ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoctoral research scientist at the T.J.
 Watson Research Center, [IBM Research](https://research.ibm.com/).
-I was previously a postdoctoral fellow at Yale University working with [John Murray](https://murraylab.org).
-I completed my PhD in Neuroscience at Rutgers University with [Michael Cole](https://www.colelab.org/).
+My research area is in Neuroscience and AI/ML.
+I was previously a Swartz Fellow in Theoretical Neuroscience at Yale University, working with [John Murray](https://murraylab.org).
+I completed my PhD in Neuroscience at Rutgers University with [Michael Cole](https://www.colelab.org/) in 2020, and my BA in Mathematics at Washington University in St. Louis in 2013.

-I am based in NYC.
+I live in NYC.

 <!---
 [My CV](https://drive.google.com/file/d/1nAB5iUn_TU9C3Y_Iysdx6VjkXRfYP8oi/view?usp=sharing)